AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-17-add-a-contact-form-to-your-website-for-free-with-formspree.md

 When a <s>bear</s> bot comes along and sticks its head where it doesn't belong, it'll be stuck.

-{% include posts/picture.html img="honeypot" ext="PNG" alt="Pooh Bear with his head stuck in a honey pot." shadow=false %}
+{% include posts/picture.html img="honeypot" ext="JPG" alt="Pooh Bear with his head stuck in a honey pot." shadow=false %}

 You should give this a class and set the display to none so it doesn't confuse your human users: